-In a context of scarce resources and time and, given the current start-of-art of mentoring schemes in most countries, experienced teachers face the challenge to find the time and energy to move beyond one-off meetings and implement the proposed agenda, as displayed in the previous activity.
-Now it is time to think about the concept of shared leadership to deepen our understanding and brainstorm strategies to take the most of the available time experienced teachers of this "core network" have by relying on each other's criteria and agency.
+In a context of scarce resources and time and, given the current start-of-art of mentoring schemes in most countries, teachers mentors face the challenge to find the time and energy to move beyond one-off meetings and implement the proposed agenda, as displayed in the previous activity.
+Now it is time to think about the concept of shared leadership to deepen our understanding and brainstorm strategies to take the most of the available time teachers mentors and the teacher mentee of this "core network" have by relying on each other's criteria and agency.